-An Architecture Design is created by following a series of iterative steps.
+An Architecture Design is created following a series of iterative steps.
 With each step, another level of abstraction is designed.

 The steps below are often followed to create an architecture design for an enterprise, domain, function, process, system, or solution: